How to Create a Raydium Liquidity Pool on Solana

 What to Do After Creating a Raydium Pool

-- Save addresses – Store pool address and transaction IDs for your team and community.
+- Save the pool address – Store pool address and transaction IDs for your team and community.

-- Add liquidity over time – Use add liquidity as the project grows.
+- Add liquidity if needed – Use add liquidity as the project grows.

 - Share only verified links – Scammers create look-alike pools; publish the canonical pool address.